 – What are you learning currently?

-– What are your plans after completing Data Science Retreat?
+– What are your plans after completing AI Deep Dive?

 About 1000hrs programming experience (not professionally) programming.
 Some basic knowledge of ML (what is overfitting, cross-validation… the first few chapters of a book/videos in a MOOC)

-We have videos for some past projects on https://www.youtube.com/channel/UCbj8ZlZfNI8YfEdNXcRMHUQ
+We have videos for some past projects on the homepage, and also on our youtube channel.

 If you are not willing to work very hard or don’t have any inclination at all for technical work, you may not want to do the program.